-QS Best Student Cities ranking: 3
+QS Best Student Cities ranking: 15th

-National University of Singapore (NUS) now ranks 24th in the world, according to the 2013/14 QS World University Rankings®, and the young but upwardly mobile Nanyang Technological University currently stands at 41=, thanks in part to its success in attracting top international academics and students.
+Small but densely populated, Singapore's reputation as a center of educational excellence has flourished in recent years.
+The National University of Singapore (NUS) now ranks 22nd in the world, according to the QS World University Rankings® 2014/15, and the young but upwardly mobile Nanyang Technological University (NTU) currently stands at 39th, thanks in part to its success in attracting top international academics and students.

 On the plus side, one thing you certainly won't need to shell out for in Singapore is central heating; its position next to the equator means it is equally scorching all year round.
 And if you fancy exchanging the concrete jungle for the real thing, Singapore is surrounded by tropical scenery, both throughout adjacent Malaysia, and in nearby exotic destinations such as Indonesia, Cambodia, Vietnam and the Philippines.

-QS ranked universities*:
+QS ranked universities